pbies/massive-linux/README.md

-# mass-linux
+# massive-linux
-Linux script to run commands on all Linux machines in local network
+Linux scripts to run commands on all Linux machines in local network or given from host list

 ## Getting Started

+massive-linux1

 1. Download the script to empty folder
 2. Edit password, addresses, commands
 3. Run the script

+massive-linux2

+1. Prepare 0cmds.txt and 0hosts.txt files
+0cmds.txt is file with commands to issue on all servers 0hosts.txt is file with host;login;password per line
+2. Run mass-linux-ready to gather SSH keys
+3. Run mass-linux2 to issue commands on all servers

 ### Prerequisites

-Linux, password for root - one for all servers.
-Nmap, ssh-keyscan, sshpass and ssh packages are needed.
+Linux, password for root - one for all servers (1) or per server (2).
+Nmap (1), ssh-keyscan, sshpass and ssh packages are needed.

 ### Installing

-Download is enough.
+Download and prepare files.

 ## Running the tests